The Best Men's Hiking Shoes of 2017

 Best Bang for the Buck

-This year's Best Buy Award goes to the Vasque Juxt for impressing us on so many levels, yet it costs less than all but one other model reviewed.
-This shoe is comfortable on flat and rough terrain, features an excellent lacing system, and has a full leather upper without weighing a lot.
+This year's Best Buy Award goes to the Vasque Juxt for solid performance at a moderate price.
+The full-leather upper is comfortable and lightweight, and the outsoles handle flat and rough terrain equally well.
 Its traction on solid ground and loose gravel is exemplary, too.
-Its main drawback is that it doesn't have a waterproof liner, and therefore ill-suited for wet conditions.
-The majority of hiking is done under dry skies, though, and for that, this shoe fits the bill.
+The main drawback is that it doesn't have a waterproof liner, and therefore ill-suited for wet conditions.
+The majority of hiking is done under dry skies, though, and for that, this breathable shoe fits the bill.

 Low weight and high breathability